MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-auto-clean-unpublished-packages.md

 ---
-title: Automatically cleanup unpublished packages on the App-V client (Windows 10)
+title: Automatically clean up unpublished packages on the App-V client (Windows 10)
-description: How to automatically clean-up any unpublished packages on your App-V client devices.
+description: How to automatically clean up any unpublished packages on your App-V client devices.
 author: eross-msft
 ms.pagetype: mdop, appcompat, virtualization ms.mktglfcycl: deploy
 ms.sitesec: library
 ms.prod: w10
-ms.date: 04/19/2017
+ms.date: 06/12/2018
 ---
 # Automatically clean up unpublished packages on the App-V client

 >Applies to: Windows 10, version 1703

-Previous versions of App-V have required you to manually remove your unpublished packages from your client devices, to free up additional storage space.
-Windows 10, version 1703 introduces the ability to use PowerShell or Group Policy settings to automatically clean up your unpublished packages after a device restart.
+If you wanted to free up additional storage space in previous versions of App-V, you would have had to manually remove your unpublished packages from your client devices.
+Windows 10, version 1703 introduces the ability to use PowerShell or Group Policy settings to automatically clean up your unpublished packages after restarting your device.

 ## Clean up with PowerShell cmdlets